rayanalysis/panda3d-complexpbr/README.md

 # panda3d-complexpbr
 Functional node level scene shader application for Panda3D. complexpbr supports realtime environment reflections for BSDF materials.
 These reflections are implemented with IBL (Image-based lighting) and PBR (Physically Based Rendering) forward shading constructs.
 Your machine must support GLSL version 430 or higher.
 Sample screenshots below.

-Featuring support for vertex displacement mapping, SSAO (Screen Space Ambient Occlusion), SSR (Screen Space Reflections), HSV color correction, and Sobel based antialiasing in a screenspace kernel shader, which approximates temporal antialiasing. complexpbr.screenspace_init() automatically enables the AA, SSAO, SSR, and HSV color correction.
+Featuring support for vertex displacement mapping, SSAO (Screen Space Ambient Occlusion), SSR (Screen Space Reflections), HSV color correction, Bloom, and Sobel based antialiasing in a screenspace kernel shader, which approximates temporal antialiasing. complexpbr.screenspace_init() automatically enables the AA, SSAO, SSR, and HSV color correction.
 To use the vertex displacement mapping, provide your displacement map as a shader input to your respective model node -- example below in the Usage section.

 By default, the environment reflections dynamically track the camera view.
 You may set a custom position with the 'env_cam_pos' apply_shader() input variable to IE fix the view to a skybox somewhere on the scene graph.
 This env_cam_pos variable can be updated live afterwards by setting base.env_cam_pos = Vec3(some_pos).
 The option to disable or re-enable dynamic reflections is available.